wotbrew/idx/README.md

 - any other object is looked up with `(get element o)`
 - escape functions to `(get element o)` with `(as-key o)`

+#### Predicates

+Several functions take predicates as arguments, a predicate composes a property with its expected value.
+This is how `match` works.

+You can lift any function into a truthy/falsey test with [pred](#pred).

 #### Mutability

 - If you use `auto-idx` indexes are cached as you query using mutable fields.
 This is similar to how